 How Much Compensation for a Motorcycle Injury?

 Several factors determine the value of motorcycle accident compensation amounts, the main one being: how much your injuries have changed your daily life.
-Generally, a final settlement is meant to restore your life to what it was before the accident.
-As a result, the value of an injury compensation payment despends on:
+Generally, a final settlement is meant to restore your life to what it was before the road accident.

 • The severity of motorbike injuries